Current Jobs & Applications

 Naturalist Guide – FT & PT Positions Available

 Lead groups on interpretive natural, cultural and historical walks, hikes and whale watching tours.
 Share expertise on all ecosystem types in the Juneau area, including the alpine, sub-alpine, rainforest and coastline.
 Lead tours that cater to your expertise and interest.
-This position offers variety, as you will be guiding on various trails which include the Moraine Ecology Trail, scenic West and East Glacier Trails, Mt.
+This position offers variety as you will be guiding on various trails which include the Moraine Ecology Trail, scenic West and East Glacier Trails, Mt.
 Roberts Loop Trail, the Rainforest Trail on North Douglas and possibly others.
-Since this tour is conducted on both land and seas, you will be on the water almost daily.
+Since this tour is conducted on both land and seas, you will be on the water frequently.
 A willingness to train as a naturalist and obtain Coast Guard crew certification is mandatory.
-Also responsible for operating company vehicles (14-28 passengers) for guiding and assisting to guide other tours, so having or obtaining a Commercial Driver’s License is a requirement of this position.
+Guides are also responsible for operating company vehicles (14-28 passengers) for guiding and assisting to guide other tours, so having or obtaining a Commercial Driver’s License is a requirement of this position.
 Interpretive certification(s) available.

 Naturalist Photography Guide – FT & PT Positions Available

 Please note: All Gastineau Guides are trained as Naturalist Guides.
 Specialized guide training in photography allows for diversification in your guiding opportunities, but does not exclude you from those job’s requirements.
 Please review the Naturalist Guide job description (specifically USCG and CDL requirements).